HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 # LIST OF MICROSERVICES
 ---

+# OBSERVE

-Please note that the microservices marked "UNFINISHED" in this documentation have remained unchanged since the group in 2023.
-These microservices still rely on the services described in the Database_related_micro_services.md.
+Please note that the microservices marked __"UNFINISHED"__ in this documentation have remained __unchanged since the group in 2023__.
+These microservices __still rely__ on the services described in the Database_related_micro_services.md.
 Once all the microservices are implemented, the Database_related_micro_services.md will become obsolete and therefore will be deleted.
-The microservices marked "finished" include complete documentation about the queries in this document.
+The microservices marked __"finished"__ include complete documentation about the queries in this document.

 Also note that __no renaming of microservices__ will take place until all microservices are implemented.